-For meshing the cylindrical surface we have been used the presented procedures.
-As the cross-sections have approximately the same diameter, it was not necessary change the knot points.
-By using commercial software for rendering the surface, after the mesh had been concluded, we obtained the surface as represented in Fig. 8.
+As the cross-sections have approximately the same diameter, it was not necessary to change the knot points.
+By using commercial software for rendering the surface, after the mesh had been concluded, the obtained surface is as represented in Fig. 8.

 Figure 8.
-Rendered surface from five slices by using the proposed methodology.
+A cylindrical surface rendered from five slices using the proposed methodology.